PlasticRanger

 PVC VS PEX

 Whenever there’s a situation where you face a dilemma about choosing PEX or PVC, rather than making an abrupt choice, you should go for the one which suits your needs the best.
-Determining which one, PEX or PVC is best for you is not rocket science, but there are a few factors that should be taken care of for perfect results.
+Determining which one, PEX or PVC, is best for you is not rocket science, but there are a few factors that should be taken care of for perfect results.

-When choosing, keep your goals in mind, which one fits your need the best, the pros and cons of each, and think how long you want to use the pipes and where they will be stationed.
+When choosing, keep your goals in mind, which fits your need the best, the pros and cons of each, and think how long you want to use the pipes and where they will be stationed.
 Consider these points and act accordingly; you’ll choose the best thing for you.

 What is PEX?